**Updated Feb 2021. Originally published May 2020**

 Popeye muffins are one of the girls’ favorites.
 I started making these when the girls were too young to eat leafy greens but old enough to eat more than pureed meals.
 They were an instant hit then, and luckily they still are now.
 Vibrant green, sweet and soft…. you can’t go wrong with these!

 This chimichurri sauce is a must have in your kitchen.
 Traditionally served with meats, I use it on salads, meats, and vegetable dishes.
 I first had this a couple of years ago when I was trying out a new recipe.
 I love the simplicity of the flavors combined with the layers of all the elements you can taste.
-Continue reading “Chimichurri Sauce”→
+Continue reading “Chimichurri Sauce”

-I was never a big ramen fan until my sister-in-law Sarika took me to this tiny little ramen restaurant in Oakland.
-I can’t stress enough how good that ramen was.
-It was simply delicious with layers of flavor in the broth and each bite just filling you with warmth and comfort.
 Recently, Taste Republic and I decided to partner together to come up with some new recipes and when I saw their gluten free linguini, I knew I wanted to make ramen with it instantly.
 Fresh pasta that are thin enough to substitute for traditional ramen noodles and they cook in just 3 minutes!

 This recipe literally took me less than 30 minutes to make and part of the reason is I used rotisserie chicken.
 A perfect weeknight recipe that’s a little different from having to precook in an instant pot or slow cooker (don’t get me wrong, I love both of those devices!) and you can still make a delicious meal in 30 minutes – yes please!

-Here are a few more weeknight meals you may enjoy: Greek Tortellini Salad 15 minute Masala Pasta Sausage & Zucchini Linguini Roasted Garden Salad Instant Pot Tortilla Soup
+Here are a few more weeknight meals you may enjoy:

 From my kitchen to yours, I hope you enjoy this recipe.